Publish Date: 03/20/2022

 Forward – Ron Mercer

 Neither team is afraid to play at a fast pace, but I think that it will be important for the Wildcats to speed the game up even more than usual to try and tire out Benson and May.
 The tempo is controlled by Buckner and Wilkerson, however, who suffocate the Wildcats defensively.
 Tom Abernathy hits the first two shots of the game for Indiana and a Wilkerson steal and layup puts the Hoosiers up 6-0 early in the game, forcing Rick Pitino to use a quick timeout.
+Check out our guide to the best bookmakers!

 The rest of the first half is the Hoosiers slowly extending their lead as Wilkerson and Buckner dominate the guard play and Benson and May are overpowering for the Hoosiers inside.